-TFPF has always been known for our uncompromising, unwavering views on companion animal issues.
-We aren’t afraid to make the difficult comparisons, say the unpopular thing, or point out the uncomfortable truth if it means that cats and dogs will benefit.
+TFPF is recognized for our steadfast and uncompromising perspective on companion animal issues.
+We are not afraid to make difficult comparisons, voice unpopular opinions, or highlight uncomfortable truths if it contributes to the wellbeing of cats and dogs.

-We hold ourselves to the highest standards when it comes to rescuing, caring for, and re-homing animals.
-And we place our adoptable cats and dogs with responsible, loving, lifelong adopters who share our views.
+We maintain the highest standards in rescuing, caring for, and re-homing animals.
+We ensure our adoptable cats and dogs are placed with responsible, loving, and lifelong adopters who align with our principles.

 Many people who acquire dogs quickly tire of them and banish them to the backyard, where they are “out of sight, out of mind.”
 Others want “guard” dogs who will bark at intruders.
 Many of these dogs spend their entire lives in solitary confinement – trapped at the end of a chain or confined to a pen or kennel.
 They suffer through frightening thunderstorms and all weather extremes and are typically denied vital medical attention and any form of companionship.

 Every summer, chained dogs die preventable deaths because of a lack of protection from the heat.
 Doghouses – although essential for keeping dogs dry during summer thunderstorms (and winter snowstorms) – don’t provide much relief from the heat.
 In fact, a doghouse can act like an oven, trapping hot air inside.
 Cold weather also spells extra hardship for outdoor dogs, who can suffer from frostbite, exposure, and even dehydration when water sources freeze.